 How to Make Rice Pilaf

 You will also use a bit less water than most rice recipe call for.
 Usually, recipes on the back of the bag recommend two parts water to one part rice.
-For pilaf, you should use about ¾ cup liquid for every cup of rice.
+For pilaf, you should use less liquid for every cup of rice, as indicated in the recipe.
 This can vary a bit based on your cooking conditions.
 Give the rice only one quick stir after you bring it to a simmer.
 Cook it covered, on low heat.